Friday, May 15, 2026

 3. Limited Scope for Creativity

-Class projects are often based on specific requirements set by the instructor.
+Class projects are often based on specific requirements set by the instructor, which sometimes leads to confusion about what is not true about graphic design.
 These assignments may limit your creative freedom, which can make it harder to showcase your innovation or personal style.
 Clients may want to see your ability to think outside the box, something that is sometimes restricted by academic guidelines.

 How to Make Class Projects Stand Out in Your Portfolio